Message interface between core and shell

 The process_event function takes a serialized Event (from a UI interaction) and returns a serialized vector of Requests that the shell can dispatch to the relevant capability's shell-side code (see the section below on how the shell handles capabilities).

-The handle_response function, used to return capability output back into the core, is similar to process_event except that it also takes a uuid, which ties the output (for example a HTTP response) being submitted with it's original Effect which started it (and the corresponding request which the core wrapped it in).
+The handle_response function, used to return capability output back into the core, is similar to process_event except that it also takes a id, which ties the output (for example a HTTP response) being submitted with it's original Effect which started it (and the corresponding request which the core wrapped it in).

 The view function simply retrieves the serialized view model (to which the UI is bound) and is called by the shell after it receives a Render request.
 The view model is a projection of the app's state – it reflects what information the Core wants displayed on screen.